 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 To me, self care means more than just journaling, meditating, or doing yoga (although those things are great).
-You can do self care in tons of different ways as long as you're being intentional to relax in what you're doing.
+You can practice self care in tons of different ways…as long as you’re being intentional to relax your mind, body, or soul.

 In its simplest terms...self care is caring for yourself.